 The proposed plan for George Street follows several years of development and engagement to refine design objectives with residents, businesses and stakeholders, including community councils and heritage, business, walking, cycling and accessibility groups.
 Read about previous consultations and what they told us.

-From March to June 2022 we will be talking to residents and businesses in George Street and the First New Town to help us prepare the final operational plan.
-This focuses on what travel will look like on George Street and look at other key aspects such as blue badge parking and deliveries.
+Engagement with residents and businesses in George Street and the First New Town to help us prepare the an updated operational plan.
+This focussed on what travel will look like on George Street and other key aspects such as blue badge parking and deliveries.

 1998 “Public Spaces, Public Life” published